-The volcanic soil with high concentrations of iron and lime. and the location of the region with a unique climate, beneficial to this particular viniculture, due to the protection of the nearby mountains created perfect conditions for world-class wine.
-This quality is well-known for a long time, and the Tokaij has earned the epithet of “Wine of Kings, King of Wines”.
+The volcanic soil with high concentrations of iron and lime and the region’s location with a unique climate, beneficial to this particular viniculture due to the protection of the nearby mountains, created perfect conditions for world-class wine.
+This quality has been well-known for a long time, and the Tokaij has earned the epithet of “Wine of Kings, King of Wines.”

-Some of the famous consumers of this wine include the Habsburg monarchy (which had its own brand – the imperial tokay), Louis XIV of France, Queen Victoria of England, Peter, the great of Russian, and many more.
+Some of the famous consumers of this wine include the Habsburg monarchy (which had its own brand – the imperial tokay), Louis XIV of France, Queen Victoria of England, Peter the great of Russia, and many more.

 #5 Olympic medals

-Hungarians are amazing at sports and that shows on their Olympic medals record.
-Hungarian athletes have won a total of 498 medals (491 at Summer games and 7 at Winter), 176 gold, 149 silver, 173 Bronze medals.
-To put this in perspective, it means Hungary has the second-highest all-time number of gold medals per capita of any nation behind only Finland and that it’s the nation with the most Olympic medals that never hosted the Olympics.
+To put this in perspective, it means Hungary has the second-highest all-time number of gold medals per capita of any nation, behind only Finland, and it’s the nation with the most Olympic medals that never hosted the Olympics.

 Moreover, Hungary has sent athletes to most Summer Olympics and every Olympic game.
-They only missed 1920 because they were excluded due to world war I and took part in the 1984 soviet boycott.
-They also got gold medals in every Summer Olympics that participated and has at least 10 medals since 1932.
-The numbers are astonishing for a less than 10 M inhabitants country.
+They only missed 1920 because they were excluded due to world war I and took part in the 1984 Soviet boycott.
+They also got gold medals in every Summer Olympics that participated and have had at least ten medals since 1932.
+The numbers are astonishing for a country with less than 10 Million inhabitants.

 Fencing with 87 medals (37 golds), Swimming with 73 (28 golds), and canoeing with 80 (25 golds) are the most successful Olympic sports in Hungary.
-However, we need to mention the 9 gold medals in water polo making them the world leaders in this sport, which is sometimes considered the Hungarian national sport.
+However, we need to mention the nine gold medals in water polo, making them the world leaders in this sport, which is sometimes considered the Hungarian national sport.

 #6 Lake Balaton

-Hungary is a landlocked country, but it has its own freshwater small sea.
+Hungary is a landlocked country with its own small freshwater sea.
 Lake Balaton is the largest lake in Central Europe and a favorite beach destination in Hungary.
-Located about 80 km southwest of Budapest it has 598 square km and a maximum depth of 12 meters.
+Located about 80 km southwest of Budapest, it has 598 square km and a maximum depth of 12 meters.

 The most important resort towns around the lake are siófok, Keszthely, Balatonfüred, and Zamárdi.
 Siófok is famous for attracting a young crown due to having lots of clubs and summer parties, while Balatonkenese hosts several traditional food events.